-Saving India's Street Dogs: From ABC to ARV
+Saving India's Street Dogs

 Millions of stray dogs live on the streets of India.
 Most are direct descendants of their feral canine ancestors, a "breed" much older than any AKC (American Kennel Club) breed.
 With the recent increase in popularity among Indians of full breed dogs, more and more street dogs are abandoned pets or have bred with pet breeds.